Last Revised: June 7, 2019

 2. Encryption of Customer Data

-All traffic between CockroachDB nodes as well as client-server communications is encrypted for managed clusters.
+All traffic between CockroachDB nodes as well as client-server communications is encrypted for Managed CockroachDB clusters.
 CockroachDB uses TLS 1.2 digital certificates for inter-node and client-node authentication, which require a Certificate Authority (CA) as well as keys and certificates for nodes, and passwords for clients.
 The certificate authority is managed by Hashicorp Vault.
 TLS encryption is enabled by default for all secure clusters and needs no additional configuration.

 3. Security Controls Framework

 CRL has a formal process for identifying and managing security vulnerabilities and threats.
 Once a security vulnerability has been detected, appropriate staff at CRL are assigned to immediately fix it.
 Upgrades to the patch are automatically performed for our Managed CockroachDB customer clusters, and customers are notified after the patch.
 For customers running CockroachDB on-premises, CRL may, depending on the severity of the issue, notify all paid customers and provide them sufficient time to address the issue, including upgrading to a patch, if necessary.
 This will be followed up with a notification and updated patch on open channels such as Forum on our website.
-Following this public release, an internal post mortem is conducted to understand the cause of the incident, and corrective action necessary to prevent future similar incidents.
+Following this public release, an internal post mortem is conducted to understand the cause of the incident, and determine any corrective actions necessary to prevent future similar incidents.
 CRL also has a Responsible Disclosure Policy outlined on our website.
 Our release notes contain updates on security vulnerabilities and patches, when they occur.

 5. Business Continuity Plan and Disaster Recovery

 CRL has a business continuity plan when an event or series of events impacts Cockroach Labs.
 For our Managed CockroachDB solution, all customer information is maintained on servers hosted in the cloud.
-The managed service offering is designed to be resilient to cloud availability issues as each cluster has data replicated across three availability zones at a minimum.
+The managed service offering is designed by default to be resilient to cloud availability issues as each production cluster has data replicated across three availability zones at a minimum.

 Since Cockroach Labs does not process, maintain or transfer any Customer information onto servers in its corporate locations, any event that affects the Cockroach Labs corporate facility will not have an impact on the services of our Customers.
 Additionally by design and practice there are no critical dependencies of the daily operations of Cockroach Labs Customer support on these facilities.

 In the event an incident occurs that renders the corporate facilities (headquarters) of Cockroach Labs unusable for some period of time (i.e. a natural disaster), staff will continue to provide service working from alternate Cockroach Labs locations, designated alternate work sites and home offices.
-CRL performs a Disaster Recovery test annually.

 6. Physical Security

 Only Cockroach Labs employees, contractors, and vendors with regular facilities access will be issued a photo ID access badge and permitted to physically access the Cockroach Labs facility without escort.
 Cockroach Labs personnel are not permitted to loan out an access badge to anyone, not even fellow Cockroach Labs personnel.
 Cockroach Labs employees, contractors, and vendors are responsible for the badge issued them, and its use.
 All Cockroach Labs employees are granted 24X7 access to the facility.
-The physical location of the offices are monitored by 24x7 CCTV cameras, and security personnel.
+The physical location of the offices are monitored by 24×7 CCTV cameras, and security personnel.

 7. Risk Management